hschreck/ricecooker/README.md

 # RiceCooker
-A tool for making themes using Ruby.
+A collection of tools and information for making Linux pretty again.